 3/ The Concept of Quality

-Thus, Bouglé aptly notes that anything can hold value: Value finds its place within the spheres of political economy, morality, art, and religion.
+Bouglé aptly notes that anything can hold value: Value finds its place within the spheres of political economy, morality, art, and religion.
 It is not confined to any one of these areas.
 Indeed, it is a universal category with the capacity for highly varied applications.
-We can make value judgements about a piece of furniture just as readily as about a gesture, a ritual, or a poem 1.
+We can make value judgements about a piece of furniture just as readily as about a gesture, a ritual, or a poem

-Elsewhere, Ruyer highlights the vast range of things that can hold value: We can use any adjectives or forms to approximate the realm of values, as values are infinitely numerous.
+Ruyer likewise highlights the vast range of things that can hold value: We can use any adjectives or forms to approximate the realm of values, as values are infinitely numerous.
 The classical trinity of the True, the Beautiful, and the Good has contributed to overlooking this infinite variety.
-It is certainly partly responsible for philosophy's delay in recognising the broad generality of the concept 2.
+It is certainly partly responsible for philosophy's delay in recognising the broad generality of the concept

 Though distinct, these spheres of value are interconnected: Does this mean that all relations between these various value systems cease?
 Far from it.
 At times, religion and art, or art and morality, for example, work together.
-In short, alongside the tendency towards dissociation, there is also a tendency towards conjunction within the world of values 5.
+In short, alongside the tendency towards dissociation, there is also a tendency towards conjunction within the world of values

-This theory is shared by other thinkers who, upon recognising the multiplicity of valuable things, infer a corresponding multiplicity of values themselves.
-They then question whether these values are interconnected or if an irreconcilable conflict exists among them.
+This view is shared by other thinkers who, upon recognising the multiplicity of valuable things, infer a corresponding multiplicity of values themselves, and go on to ask whether these values are interconnected or whether an irreconcilable conflict exists among them.
 Mehl favours the first solution: No value subsists by itself.
 There is no value that does not appeal to other values.
-There is no truth that is not intended to be good and salutary, no good that is not first true, no value that does not oppose the compartmentalisation of our existence into separate sectors 6.
-Ruyer also shares this view, noting that the absence of truth degrades art, just as politics becomes catastrophic or religion turns into myth...
+There is no truth that is not intended to be good and salutary, no good that is not first true, no value that does not oppose the compartmentalisation of our existence into separate sectors

 1. The Evolution of Values, ch.1